 (a) Timely Submission.
 A licensee must submit to the Board a completed renewal application form and the proper fee prior to the renewal date.
 A license that has not been renewed expires at 11:59 P.M. on the renewal date.

-(b) Completed Continuing Professional Development Requirements.
-A licensee must fulfill his or her continuing professional development requirement as defined in 243 CMR 2.06(5) or obtain a waiver from the Board pursuant to 243 CMR 2.06(5)(e).
+(b) Completed Continuing Medical Education Requirements.
+A licensee must fulfill his or her continuing medical education requirement as defined in 243 CMR 2.06(5) or obtain a waiver from the Board pursuant to 243 CMR 2.06(5)(e).

 (c) Effect of Suspension.
 A licensee may not renew a license during a period of suspension.

 (d) Proficiency in EHR.
-On January 1, 2015, or as otherwise determined by law or regulation, a renewing full licensee shall establish competency in the use of electronic health records (EHR).
+A renewing full licensee shall establish competency in the use of electronic health records (EHR).
 Electronic health record systems include computerized physician order entry, e-prescribing and other health information systems.

 1. Demonstrating EHR Proficiency.
-On or after January 1, 2015, a renewing full licensee must demonstrate proficiency in the use of electronic health records (EHR), as required by M.G.L. c.
+A renewing full licensee must demonstrate proficiency in the use of electronic health records (EHR), as required by M.G.L. c.
 112, § 2.
 A renewing full licensee shall demonstrate proficiency in the use of EHR once, and in one of the following ways:

 a.
 Participation in a Meaningful Use program as an eligible professional;

 b.
-Employment with, credentialed to provide patient care at, or in a contractual agreement with an eligible hospital or critical access hospital with a CMS-certified Meaningful Use program;
+Employment with, credentialed to provide patient care at, or in a contractual agreement with an eligible hospital or critical access hospital that has implemented an electronic health records program;

 c.
 Participation, as either a Participant or Authorized User, in the Massachusetts Health Information Highway; or

 d.
-Completion of three hours of a Category 1 EHR-related CPD course that discusses, at a minimum, the core and menu objectives and the CQMs for Meaningful Use.
-These three EHR credits may be used toward the required ten risk management CPD credits.
+Completion of three hours of a Category 1 EHR-related CME course that discusses, at a minimum, the core and menu objectives and the CQMs for Meaningful Use.
+These three EHR credits may be used toward the required 10 risk management CME credits.

 2. Waiver of the EHR Proficiency Requirement.
 For purposes of this section, a waiver means an extension of time with which to demonstrate EHR Proficiency.
 A licensee may apply to the Board for a waiver of the EHR Proficiency requirement.